 The rationale for this proposed change is to allow students to enroll in CHEM 2124 that have had at least MATH 1113 (College Algebra).
 Furthermore, it allows students that may have not scored as high on the English portion of the ACTE to enroll as well.
 Students majoring in chemistry and other sciences for that matter are required according to the each curriculum to have taken ENGL 1013 (Composition I).

-Physical Sciences
+From: Physical Sciences

-Course change- prerequisites
+Request for: Course change- prerequisites

-Submitted by: Bob Allen, Professor of Chemistry
+Submitted by: Bob Allen, Professor of Chemistry /

-Jeff Robertson, Head, Department of Physical Sciences Q. M. Latin
+Approved by: Jeff Robertson, Head, Department of Physical Sciences Q. MW Ratter

 Richard Cohoon, Dean, School of Physical and Life Sciences